garrandall/popular-music-data/tracks/please-return-your-love-to-me-the-temptations.md

 If there's a heav'n above you'll be my one and only love (and, oh, baby) I can't control the glow in me
-Girl, come on and an' see about me
+Girl, come on and and see about me

 (Oh, ple-ea-ease)